grahamSpecter/Slate/README.md

 ## Introduction

-Welcome to SLATE CMS, a comprehensive Claims Management System designed specifically for the legal sector.
-SLATE CMS aims to streamline processes and enhance productivity for law firms and claims management agencies by providing a robust and intuitive CRM platform.
+Welcome to SLATE, a comprehensive Claims Management System designed specifically for the legal sector.
+SLATE aims to streamline processes and enhance productivity for law firms and claims management agencies by providing a robust and intuitive CRM platform.

 ## About This Project

-SLATE CMS is a closed-source project developed with a focus on cleanliness, efficiency, and seamless integration with the Microsoft platform.
+SLATE is a closed-source project developed with a focus on cleanliness, efficiency, and seamless integration with the Microsoft platform.
 The project is led by myself and is part of a journey to create a high-quality CRM solution tailored to the unique needs of legal professionals.

 ## Key Features